siara-cc/Shox96/README.md

 # Compiling

-To compile, just use the simple command as follows:
+To compile, just use `make` or use gcc as follows:

 ```sh
 gcc -o shox96_0_2 shox96_0_2.c